UCF Research Cyberinfrastructure (RCI)

 Please go through the following steps for getting started with HiPerGator:

-Step 2: Take the HiPerGator account training and review their procedures; these must be completed before users start to work on HiPerGator.
-Violating these procedures may result in account suspension.
+• Step 2: Take the HiPerGator account training and review their procedures; these should be completed before users start to work on HiPerGator.
 For more training please refer to HiPerGator Account Training in Coursera and the New User Training page.

-Step 3: For HiPerGator Resources Pricing please review Service Rates; these rates are applicable for UCF users as well.
+• Step 3: For resource pricing please review the HiPerGator price list; these rates are applicable for UCF users as well.
 For pricing, allocations durations range from three months to one year or more.
+Email hipergatorrequest@ucf.edu when you have decided on the resources you will require.

 Technical Support

-Technical support will be provided through the UCF ARCC team, whom can be reached via ARCC Support.
+Technical support will be provided through the UCF ARCC team, please submit request to this email address.
 The ARCC team will work with the UF Research Computing team on these requests.

 Software License

-If you are planning to use a licenses software on HiPerGator, some extra steps may be required for UCF to set up license server for such software.
-So, please send a ticket to the ARCC support team.
+If you are planning to use a licensed software on HiPerGator, some extra steps may be required for UCF to set up a license server for such software.
+Please send a ticket to hipergatorrequest@ucf.edu

 Training and Self-Help